Quick guide

 Artifact

-A graphical element that connects an Artifact to a Flow Element such as a Text Annotation.
+A non-flow BPMN element that provides additional information about a Process such as a Text Annotation.

 Boundary Event